| Earthdance Amsterdam 2001

 DJ Pena from Portugal.
 Both became a huge success, and put Holland back on the international

+trance map.
+Right where it ought to be.
 Three weeks before the big night, the organizers in Amsterdam had huge plans, but still no

 location.
 Nor were any of the live-acts confirmed... with lots of stress and not so much patience,